 Learn practical French today

 While this certainly isn’t a comprehensive list of the best French comics, this selection will help you dive deeper into the French language.
-I’ve tried to cover a list of the best classics from the Franco-Belgian traditional and famous bandes dessinées to help you learn French in a fun and interesting way.
+I’ve scoped the selection to cover a list of the best classics from the Franco-Belgian traditional and famous bandes dessinées to help you learn French in a fun and interesting way.
 If you’d like to learn French vocabulary you can check this article about comics vocabulary in French.